Builder Score

 The "Builder Score" Scoring Framework

-All Talent Protocol scoring systems are composed of a selection of Data Points, and assigning to each data point a:
+All Talent Protocol scoring systems are composed of a selection of Data Points.
+While we don't disclose the exact formula to prevent gaming, we can share that each Data Point is evaluated based on:

 signal strength